QuorumControl/gdpr-resources/README.md

 * Keep audit logs of all access to PII.
 * Understand what 3rd parties have access to your PII and explicitly sign contracts with them that guarantee they are also following the GDPR.

 Some understand the law to go even farther with regards to data deletion.
 Users have the right to purge all their data from your system.
 This is generally a hard problem (given backups).
+Therefor some suggest the following:

+* encrypt each user's information with a separate key
+  * when a user requests deletion, throw away your key

+You can keep backups of your keys as long as that backup is only for a window.
+That way you will gracefully roll away your user's info in a provable manner.

 ## Links